DOFfactory/FreshRSS/docs/en/admins/03_Installation.md

 [^2]: If you wish to allow updates from the web interface, also give group write permissions to this folder.

 [^3]: Assuming your server is `http://example.net`, this address could be `http://example.net/p/` if you didn't follow our previous advice about not exposing the `./p/` folder.

+# Docker Container Installation

+It is possible to install a containerized version of FreshRSS.
+Please note that the hub.docker.`freshrss/freshrss` contains the official  version of FreshRSS, and this container is different from the version of `linuxserver/freshrss`.

+The installation instructions for installing a dockerized version of FreshRSS are available [here](https://github.com/FreshRSS/FreshRSS/blob/master/Docker/README.md).